dragonflyoss/nydus/docs/data-deduplication.md

 ![chunk_dedup_l2cache](images/chunk_dedup_l2_cache.png)

 A data download operation can be avoided if a chunk already exists in the database.
-And if the underlying filesystem support data reference, `copy_file_range` will use reference instead of data copy, thus reduce storage space consumption.
+And if the **underlying filesystem support data reference**, `copy_file_range` will use reference instead of data copy, thus reduce storage space consumption.
 This design has benefit of robustness, the target blob file doesn't have any dependency on the database and source blob files, so ease garbage collection.
 But it depends on capability of underlying filesystem to reduce storage consumption.